The Ultimate Guide to Working With An Out-Of-Network Dietitian

 • 97802: Medical nutrition therapy; initial assessment, individual, face-to-face with the patient, each 15 minutes.

 • Provider Information: Additionally, you might need your dietitian’s NPI (National Provider Identifier) number or EIN (Employer Identification Number) for verification.
-For reference, my NPI number is 874718767.
+For reference, our groups NPI is 1629804943

 Step 3: Verify Covered ICD-10 Codes